Timothy Beck

 Timothy Beck (born 2 January 1977 in Assen) is a Dutch sprinter.
-Together with Caimin Douglas, Patrick van Balkom and Troy Douglas he won a bronze medal in 4 x 100 metres relay at the 2003 World Championships in Athletics.
-With the same team he also participated at the 2004 Summer Olympics, but by a mistake in the changing area they did not advance from the series.
+Together with Caimin Douglas, Patrick van Balkom and Troy Douglas he won a bronze medal in the 4 x 100 metres relay at the 2003 World Championships in Athletics.
+With the same team he also participated in the 4 x 100 meters relay at the 2004 Summer Olympics, but due to a mistake in the changing area they did not advance from the series.

 Beck also competed as a bobsledder in the 2002 Winter Olympics in Salt Lake City, where he finished in seventeenth position in the Four Men's Bob.
 He carried the Dutch flag at the opening ceremony of the 2010 Winter Olympics.
 He is of African-American descent.